vinith-reddy/Rag_chatbot/README.md

 # Health RAG Chatbot

-A professional, open-source Retrieval-Augmented Generation (RAG) chatbot for health information, grounded in a curated set of trusted health documents.
+A simple, open-source Retrieval-Augmented Generation (RAG) chatbot for health information, grounded in a curated set of trusted health documents.
 Built with Python, FAISS, Sentence-Transformers, and a local LLM (Llama 3-Instruct 8B via Ollama).

 ---

 ## Features
 - **Healthcare-focused RAG pipeline**: Answers strictly grounded in a curated health corpus (WHO, CDC, NIH, etc.)
 - **Citations**: Every answer includes inline citations to the source document and section
-- **No Hallucination**: If the answer is not in the corpus, the bot says "I don’t know based on the provided corpus"
+- **No Hallucination**: If the answer is not in the corpus, the bot says "I'm sorry, but I can only provide information based on the health-related documents in my knowledge base.
+Please ask a question related to healthcare, and I’d be happy to assist!"
 - **Minimal, modern UI**: Streamlit app with a dark chat-style interface
 - **Open-source LLM**: Uses Mistral-Instruct (via Ollama)
 - **Easy extensibility**: Add more documents or swap LLMs with minimal changes